 - It is simple for employees to recognize a peer for good work or simply live their values, talent, and appreciation is the foundation for great company cultures.
 As per the Brandon Hall Group’s recent report, organizations that determine their culture of recognition highly are:

 - 3 times more likely to have an improved employee retention rate.

 - 5 times more likely to view increased employee engagement

 - 2.25 times more likely to provide frequent recognition

-To start including employee recognition ideas into your culture, make the peer-to-peer, team, manager, and leadership recognition a regular occurrence.
-The report also found that companies that appreciate employees multiple times a month are 41 per cent more likely to see enhanced employee retention and 34 per cent more likely to see increased engagement.
+To start including employee recognition ideas into your culture, make peer-to-peer, team, manager, and leadership recognition a regular occurrence.
+The report also found that companies that appreciate employees multiple times a month are 41% more likely to see enhanced employee retention and 34% more likely to see increased engagement.